Swaggy-Swagger/swagger-custom-java/ReadMe.md

 ## Ways to contribute
 We always welcome your contributions!
-* If you would like to contribute to the frontend (UI), you can see [this link](https://github.com/Swaggy-Swagger/swaggy-ui?tab=readme-ov-file#ways-to-contribute) for more details.
+* If you would like to contribute to the frontend (UI), you can see [swaggy-ui](https://github.com/Swaggy-Swagger/swaggy-ui?tab=readme-ov-file#ways-to-contribute) for more details.

-* Else, if you want to contribute to the backend (server-side), which is this repository, please refer to [this link](https://github.com/Swaggy-Swagger/swagger-custom-java/blob/main/CONTRIBUTING.md).
+* Else, if you want to contribute to the backend (server-side), which is this repository, please refer to [CONTRIBUTING.md](https://github.com/Swaggy-Swagger/swagger-custom-java/blob/main/CONTRIBUTING.md).

 ## Contributors